 My initial method was chaotic

-When I was writing The Client Attraction Home Study System, my business was booming and I was pregnant at the time.
+When I was writing The Leveraged Business Home Study System, my business was booming and I was pregnant at the time.
 Obviously, I had a lot on my plate.
 Because of everything else going on, I initially tried to write here and there when I could fit it into my schedule.
 Unfortunately, this was not the best process for me, as I discovered that too much time between writing sessions made me unproductive when I did sit down to write.

 Whenever I would find time to get back into things, I found myself wasting precious moments (and sometimes hours) rereading my previous words in an effort to pick up where I left off.
 I grew frustrated with my inability to jump back in and was tired of having to constantly re-familiarize myself with my voice and the ideas that I was trying to convey.
 I quickly realized that this system was not only not working, but it was truly a waste of my time.